Jesse Chuy Varela

 In addition to his shows, Chuy oversees the incorporation of the KJAZ library and the digitization of its vinyl LPs.
 He is also a music writer who has contributed liner notes to many albums and reviews to various newspapers and periodicals, including the San Francisco Chronicle, Latin Beat and JazzTimes, among others.

-Hear Jesse 'Chuy' Varela on Latin Jazz, Sunday afternoons from 2pm to 6pm, and Jazz in the Afternoon, Monday and Tuesday afternoons from 2pm to 6pm.
+Hear Jesse 'Chuy' Varela on Latin Jazz, Sunday afternoons from 2pm to 6pm, and on Jazz in the Afternoon, Monday through Wednesdays from 2pm to 6pm.